ircv3/ircv3-specifications/extensions/metadata.md

 `Subcommand` is one of the subcommands listed below.
 The allowed params are described in each subcommand description.

+Clients MAY use this command during connection registration.

 ### METADATA GET

     METADATA <Target> GET key1 key2 ...